NCM not in favour of death penalty for rape convicts

 Observing that "only quick decisions of the cases in such offences will have a deterrent effect", it said there should be a "lady public prosecutor to conduct the cases."

-"In place of a male police officer, lady police officer should be assigned to register the complaint/FIR.
+"In place of a male police officer, a lady police officer should be assigned to register the complaint/FIR.
 To make this so, larger number of women might be recruited, and the law suitably amended to ensure this, with due consideration of the force including sections of vulnerable groups," it added.